srct/bookshare/README.md

 ## To-do

-The a list of to-do items is kept track of on the gitlab bookshare issues page. https://git.gmu.edu/srct/bookshare/issues
+The list of to-do items is kept track of on the gitlab bookshare issues page. https://git.gmu.edu/srct/bookshare/issues